 - CAMWS Awards for Elementary and Secondary Teachers & High School Students (Library/Teacher must be a member of CAMWS)

-Eligibility: ETA SIGMA PHI members and alumni who have received a B.A. since January 1, 1995 or will have received it in or before June 2001, and who have not received a doctoral degree.
+Eligibility: ETA SIGMA PHI members and alumni who have received a B.A. within the past 8 years or will have received it in during the current year, and who have not received a doctoral degree.

 Open to graduate and advanced undergraduate students.
 There are two summer sessions every year: Session I begins about the end of the first week of June and lasts two weeks, and Session II begins about the third week of June and lasts about six weeks.